vale-cocoa/VDLBinaryExpressionsAPI/README.md

 Listed below are the API methods introduced on `Collection` that might throw a `BinaryExpressionError.notValid`:

+* `postfix(by:with:)`
-* `postfixCombinig(using:with:)`
+* `infix(by:with:)`
 * `evaluate()`

-Both methods need to perform a validation of the expression(s), in order to be able to compute their result.
+These methods need to perform a validation of the expression(s), in order to be able to compute their result.

+In particular both `postfix(by:with:)` and `infix(by:with:)` will also throw the error when either the callee or the expression given in the `with:` parameter is empty.
+That is, we can't create a valid postfix or infix expression by combining by an operator two operands when one is —or both are— empty expressions.

 #### Evaluation errors
 During the evaluation of an expression, when the expression is valid, an operator might fail and throw an error.